vim-denops/denops-documentation/src/tutorial/preparing-deno-and-denops.md

 deno run https://deno.land/std/examples/welcome.ts
 ```

-If you have already installed Deno, update it to the latest version.
+If you have already installed Deno, upgrade it to the latest version.

 ```sh
 deno upgrade